defano/wyldcard/README.md

 A user may define a function of their own creation anywhere inside of a script.
 Note that user-defined functions cannot be nested; cannot be accessed outside of the script in which they're defined; and cannot be invoked using the `[the] <function> of ...` syntax.

+There is no distinction between a function that returns a value and one that does not (there is no requirement that a function call `return`).
+If a user-defined function does not invoke `return`, the empty string is implicitly returned.

 The syntax for defining a function is:

 ```